samsongz/samdotcom/README.md

 samdotcom.com
 ---

-This app is made with React.
-Isn't that overkill?
-Yes it is.
+This site is my personal page.

+I made it to play around with React in a simple website sans backend.